 - Open your Settings app.
 If you have an Android device, tap Connections.
 If you have an iOS device, tap Bluetooth.
 Switch Bluetooth off and then on again.

-- B) Plug-in the power to the modem first > wait for the lights to stabilize (~3-5 mins).
-Alternatively, if you have a gateway, power it on > wait for the lights to stabilize (~3-5 mins) > move onto step D.
+- B) Plug-in the power to the modem first > wait for the lights to stabilize (~3-5 minutes).
+Alternatively, if you have a gateway, power it on > wait for the lights to stabilize (~3-5 minutes) > move onto step D.

-- C) Plug-in the power to your Wi-Fi router and wait for the lights to stabilize (~3-5 mins).
+- C) Plug-in the power to your Wi-Fi router and wait for the lights to stabilize (~3-5 minutes).

 - If you're using a network-wide VPN on your Wi-Fi router or gateway, or a security app on your mobile device, disable it and then try connecting once again.